fleetdm/fleet/handbook/security.md

 **User experience impact**

 * Chrome needs to be restarted within 48 hours of patch installation.
-The automatic restart happens after 19:00 and before 6:00 if the computer is running, and tabs are restored (except for incognito tabs).
+The automatic restart happens after 19:00 and before 6:00 if the computer is running and tabs are restored (except for incognito tabs).
 * Ads considered intrusive are blocked.
 * uBlock Origin is enabled by default, and is 100% configurable, improving security and performance of browsing.
 * Endpoint Verification is used to make access decisions based on the security posture of the device.
 For example, an outdated Mac could be prevented access to Google Drive.

 ### Personal mobile devices

-The use of personal devices is allowed for some applications, as long as the iOS or Android device is kept up to date.
+The use of personal devices is allowed for some applications, so long as the iOS or Android device's OS is kept up to date.

 ## GitHub Security
-We need to host and collaborate on code as a company making open-source software!
+Since Fleet makes open source software, we need to host and collaborate on code.
 We do this using GitHub.

 This section covers our GitHub configuration.
 Like everything we do, we aim for the right level of security and productivity.

-Because our code is open-source we are much more concerned about the integrity of the code than its confidentiality.
+Because our code is open source we are much more concerned about the integrity of the code than its confidentiality.
 This is why our configuration aims to protect what is in the code, but we spend no effort preventing "leaks" since almost everything is public anyway.